Protection through participation

 Acknowledgement: The author would like to acknowledge the 1500 children and young people who participated in the Children's Safety Study; his colleagues Morag McArthur, Debbie Noble-Carr, Bob Lonne, Patrick O'Leary and Deborah Harcourt; and the Royal Commission into Institutional Responses to Child Sexual Abuse for commissioning and supporting this work.
 He would also like to thank the team at CFCA for their guidance and generous support in developing this paper.

-Slide outline of webinar that outlined practical tools and strategies for involving children in child-safe organisations.
+This webinar outlined practical tools and strategies for involving children in child-safe organisations.